-If the occasionally bitter taste of decaffeinated coffee doesn’t appeal to you, a tea or grain based coffee alternative may hit the spot!
+If the occasionally bitter taste of decaffeinated coffee doesn’t appeal to you, tea or grain-based coffee alternative may hit the spot.

 Teecino Herbal Coffee Alternative

 For brewing convenience, teas that taste like coffee offer terrific flexibility.

 The Teecino Coffee Alternative Variety Pack lets you brew up a single cup of flavored coffee substitute to the intensity of your choice.

 While many flavors are based on roasted grains, the Teeccino gluten free products made with dandelion offer those with gluten intolerance a delicious chance to enjoy a smooth coffee substitute.